When will the next page of Weird Luck be posted?

 We take breaks, sometimes long breaks, in between chapters.
 We use these breaks to build up the "buffer"––the stash of pages that have been completed in advance.
 Since each page takes more than a week to create, taking the time to build up a good buffer in between chapters is what allows us to maintain a consistent one-page-per-week schedule during each chapter.

 If you haven't seen a new page for a while, it means we're on one of those breaks between chapters.
-During the breaks, the home page of the site will display an image from the comic (often the title page of the next chapter) and if you scroll down, you'll see that the text below the image includes an announcement about when you can expect the next chapter to begin.
+During the breaks, the home page of the site will display an image from the comic, and if you scroll down, you'll see that the text below the image includes an announcement about when you can expect the next chapter to begin.

-Following us on Patreon, Instagram, Facebook, and/or the Weird Luck email list will help to ensure that you don't miss the start of a new chapter!
+Signing up to receive Weird Luck updates by email, and following us on Patreon, Instagram, Facebook, and/or LinkedIn, will help to ensure that you don't miss the start of a new chapter!

 You can read Weird Luck on a desktop or laptop computer, a tablet, or a phone.